Session 2 - Module A: Advanced LangChain Patterns¶

 return cached_result

-Cache optimization reduces redundant API calls and improves response times.
-Cache keys ensure uniqueness while TTL validation prevents stale data from being returned.
+Cache optimization reduces redundant data warehouse queries and improves response times.
+Cache keys ensure uniqueness while TTL validation prevents stale data from being returned to users.

 for attempt in range(self.max_retries):